nusu/kuzgun/README.md

 your changes in your server now!
 *ravens warble like brakk brakk when they flying, because of that its brak*

+#Tips
+if you are using something like [forever](https://www.npmjs.com/package/forever%22forever%22) or [pm2](https://www.npmjs.com/package/pm2%22pm2%22) or whatever you can simply specify what commands kuzgun will execute preupdate and afterupdate in .kuzgun file

+and if you willing to connect your server with ssh by your own, you can simply run

+    $ kuzgun capture
+this will copy your clipboard something like this

+> ssh myusername@myserver

 ## what the hell is kuzgun mean? ##
 Kuzgun means "Raven" in Turkish.